virtual-labs/ph3-exp-template/experiment/README.md

 An example for the same can be found here: source | website

 2. Multi Correct
-To mimc the functionality of multi correct questions, one can add options as part of the question itself, and the actual answe options can be like :
+To mimic the functionality of multi correct questions, one can add options as part of the question itself, and the actual answer options can be like :
 ```
     "answers" :
     {